 Although keto is unlike any other dietary lifestyle because its benefits extend far beyond weight loss and are therapeutic, even this fantastic lifestyle can be less nutritious based on our specific food choices.

 Eating fatty, omega-3 rich, salmon and spinach sautéed in grass-fed butter or eating highly processed low-carb, high-fat foods with trans fats—especially those containing certain unhealthy vegetable oils (e.g. corn and canola, etc.)—are both technically keto, but the level of health and vitality either choice will produce in your body will be entirely different.

 Eating a diet filled with alkaline-rich foods is essential to everyone's health, but it supports women's health in specific and essential ways related to regulating metabolism, fertility, and pH levels in the body, which promotes optimal function and performance.

 Also, a little insider tip, add a scoop of Keto Activate to the mix for a boost of energy and ketone bodies to keep your body running optimally throughout the day.

 What a Ketogenic Diet Can do to Your Hormones

-Nutritional ketosis has many benefits, but women's hormones require doing keto a specific way to avoid some of the hormonal and metabolic damage that can occur in women when attempting to achieve ketosis for extended periods of time without an adequate consumption of calories, vitamins, minerals, and omega-3-and-6-balanced fatty acids.
+Nutritional ketosis has many benefits, but women's hormones require doing keto a specific way to avoid some of the hormonal and metabolic damage that can occur in women when attempting to achieve ketosis for extended periods without an adequate consumption of calories, vitamins, minerals, and omega-3-and-6-balanced fatty acids.